Lattice homology and Seiberg-Witten Floer spectra: Computations

-Here, the bottom row is obtained by taking $S^1$-fixed points; we are working in spaces as opposed to spectra.
-The map $p^*$ is induced by the inclusion of $\Pin(2)$-fixed points.
-This is multiplication by the equivariant Euler class of $(n/2)\tilde{\mathbb{C}}$, which is $w^{n/2}$.
-The fact that the right-hand vertical arrow is an isomorphism then shows that $w^{n/2}$ is in the image of $\Phi^*$.
-The final claim follows from the definition of $\kappa$.

-Now, if $n$ is odd, we can apply the $n$ even case to $A\simeq A\wedge A_0$ to obtain the statement. \end{proof}
+where the bottom row is obtained by taking $S^1$-fixed points.
+The bottom-right corner may be identified with $R(G)$; the map $p^*$ along the bottom row is then multiplication by the equivariant Euler class of $(n/2)\tilde{\mathbb{C}}$, which is $w^{n/2}$.
+Commutativity then shows that $w^{n/2}$ is in the image of $\Phi^*$, from which the claim follows.
+This establishes the case when $n$ is even.
+If $n$ is odd, then we replace $A$ with $A \wedge A_0$; note that $A\simeq A\wedge A_0$ and that $A \wedge A_0$ has an even number of wedge summands. \end{proof}

-In order to obtain a sharper estimate for $\kappa(A)$, we will need to explicitly identify the $j$-action on $A$.
-For this, suppose that all of the $n_i$ are even.
-Then all of the spheres considered in the construction of $A$ come from quaternionic vector spaces.
-If we thus instead construct $A$ by using the standard inclusion maps as discussed in Section~\ref{sec:5.1}, then the result will naturally be a subset of the $\Pin(2)$-space

-We denote the resulting homotopy type with the inherited $j$-action by $\tilde{A}$.
-As before, we may consider the subset of $\tilde{A}$ coming from restricting the procedure of Section~\ref{sec:5.1} to the boundary of $[-1, 1]^n$; we denote this by $\tilde{M}$.
-The following lemma asserts that in fact $A$ and $\tilde{A}$ coincide: